erlingh99/prosjektoppgave/README.md

 This code is all that is required to run the VIMMJIPDA tracker described in "Multi-target tracking with multiple models and visibility verified on maritime radar data".
 It is adapted as a part of the fall project of Erling Hjermstad to support spatially varying birth and clutter intensities.
+A thorough review of the changes and implementation, with background info, can be fiund in the prosjektoppgave pdf.

 ## How to use the code